Japan–Korea Undersea Tunnel: Proposed routes

 An early proposal after World War II, the Korea-Japan Friendship Tunnel System, had tunnels running between Korea and Japan and extending from the Korean port city of Busan (connecting with Korail) to the Japanese city of Fukuoka on Kyūshū (connecting with Sanyo Shinkansen) via four islands in the Strait.

 Since approximately 1988, three newer routes have been proposed for the project by the Japan–Korea Tunnel Research Institute Society (founded by the Korean Unification Church), with all three having the most eastern point terminating at Karatsu, Saga Prefecture, on the Japanese island of Kyūshū.
 The proposed western termination points are in the Korean port city of Busan (부산광역시) for one of the routes and the city of Geoje (거제시) for the two other routes, with all three routes running across the strait islands of Tsushima and Iki.
 Combined tunnel-island traverses for the three routes range from 209 to 231 km to cross the Korea Strait (both the eastern Tsushima Kaikyō and the western Busan Strait).
 Those distances would be far longer than the 50.5 km undersea Channel Tunnel that connects Britain to France.

 In early 2009, the joint study group stated that the route would almost certainly begin at Karatsu, in Japan's Saga Prefecture, and would likely travel to Geoje Island, on the Korean shore.
 If the tunnel travels between Karatsu and Geoje, it would span a length of 209 km, with an undersea distance of 145 km, the longest such tunnel in the world.

-One new proposals call for a combined road-and-rail link from Karatsu on Kyushu Island terminating at Busan, the second largest city in South Korea.
-Of the three tunnel routes under consideration, the favoured design was a combination bridge from Karatsu to Iki Island, followed by a 60 km tunnel to the central portion of Tsushima.
+One new proposal call for a combined road-and-rail link from Karatsu on Kyushu Island terminating at Busan, the second largest city in South Korea.
+Of the three tunnel routes under consideration, the favored design was a combination bridge from Karatsu to Iki Island, followed by a 60 km tunnel to the central portion of Tsushima.
 Last was a 68 km tunnel roughly westward to Busan, at an estimated cost of approximately 10 to 15 trillion yen ($111 billion to $157 billion).

 Other options would see the final tunnel portion constructed from Tsushima to Geojedo Island, off the Korean coast, and then to Masan, on the peninsula, with two tunnel designs under consideration.
 One version would be similar to the Channel Tunnel, which employs a service and emergency tunnel between its two train tunnels.
 The other design would have a single large-diameter tunnel for both road and train traffic.
 Long highway tunnels have been criticized for their inherent safety issues involving serious auto accidents, as have been experienced in European tunnels.
+Japan uses left-hand traffic rules while Korea and China drive on the right.